jipiboily/vocal/README.md

-**IMPORTANT**: this is a very, very, very early version, not yet implemented and unlikely to get finished anytime soon.
+**IMPORTANT**: this is a very, very, early version, with some missing features.
+Here is what is missing for the version 0.0.1 to be ready: https://github.com/jipiboily/vocal/milestones/0.01%20-%20pre-MVP.
+That version is basically the MVP for my own blog, then I will work on 0.1 (https://github.com/jipiboily/vocal/milestones/0.1%20-%20MVP).
+You can look at the basic Kanban board I've setup to know where I'm at: https://waffle.io/jipiboily/vocal.

 ## Features